Chalkidiki: Agriculture

 The peninsula is notable for its olive oil and its green olives production.
 Also various types of honey and wine are produced.

 Tourism

 Chalkidiki has been a popular summer tourist destination since the late 1950s when people from Thessaloniki started spending their summer holidays in the coastal villages.
 In the beginning tourists rented rooms in the houses of locals.
 By the 1960s, tourists from Austria and Germany started to visit Chalkidiki more frequently.
 Since the start of the big tourist boom in the 1970s, the whole region has been captured by tourism.
 In the region there is a golf course, with plans for four others in the future.

 Mining

 Gold was mined in the region during antiquity by Philip II of Macedon and the next rulers.
 Since 2013, a revival of mining for gold and other minerals has occurred, and a number of concessions have been granted to Eldorado Gold of Canada.
 Critics claim that mining adversely affects tourism and the environment.
+Plus, the movement took panhellenic and international affection in the name of "Chalkidiki SOS" with major strikes and protests at European capitals during the years.